SAP Negotiations

 Price protections are critical in SAP contracts:

 • Avoid Uncapped Indexing: If SAP proposes tying fees to an inflation index (CPI), include a maximum cap.
-For example, CPI-based increases with a ceiling of 3% in any year.
+For example, CPI-based increases are capped at 3% in any given year.
 This prevents runaway costs in high-inflation scenarios and provides budget predictability.

 By setting these caps, you remove the risk of unpredictable, compounding price hikes in the later years of your contract.